simo1c/GateMeClass/tutorial/readme.md

 ```

 <p align="justify">
-To select the parameter GMM_parameterization (V or E), it can be useful to explore the distribution of each marker to investigate the variance of the expeceted Gaussian components:
+To select the parameter GMM_parameterization (V or E), it can be useful to explore the variance of the expeceted Gaussian components underlie the distribution of each marker:
 </p>

 ```